 \subsection{Generation Methods}

-\paragraph{Prompt-Based and In-Context Tabular Synthesis} A prominent category of methods leverages prompt engineering or in context learning to synthesize tabular records without requiring full model fine tuning.
+\paragraph{Prompt-Based and In-Context Tabular Synthesis} A prominent category of methods leverages prompt engineering or in context learning to synthesize tabular records without requiring full model fine-tuning.
 These methods typically prioritize schema validity and coverage of long tail distributions.
 Within this paradigm, CLLM addresses low data regimes by utilizing LLM priors and introducing a curation pipeline based on learning dynamics to filter synthetic rows using confidence and uncertainty metrics \citep{seedat2023curated}.
-A distinct subset of approaches explicitly steers generation toward minority or under represented data segments.
-For instance, EPIC and LITO employ class conditioned or group conditioned prompting strategies including self authentication mechanisms to bias sampling toward rare classes.
-This enhances both schema compliance and the representativeness of the long tail \citep{kim2025epiceffectivepromptingimbalancedclass, yang2024language}.
+A distinct subset of approaches explicitly steers generation toward minority or under-represented data segments.
+For instance, EPIC and LITO employ class conditioned or group conditioned prompting strategies including self authentication mechanisms to bias sampling toward rare classes, enhancing both schema compliance and the representativeness of the long tail \citep{kim2025epiceffectivepromptingimbalancedclass, yang2024language}.
+Beyond class imbalance and subgroup coverage, prompt-based synthesis has also begun to incorporate fairness-aware control.
+FairCauseSyn extends this paradigm by combining schema-guided prompting, in context learning, and self-consistency to generate synthetic tabular data under causal fairness constraints.
+Rather than treating fairness only as a post hoc diagnostic, it integrates fairness considerations directly into the generation pipeline and evaluates the resulting data through causal effect based criteria \citep{nagesh2025faircausesyncausallyfairllmaugmented}.
 In a complementary approach, TabGen-ICL improves fidelity through the adaptive selection of in context exemplars.
 It iteratively retrieves real samples that represent the residual between generated and authentic distributions to refine the exemplar pool for a fixed base model \citep{fang2025tabgen}.
 Beyond direct row synthesis, \citet{nam2024optimized} incorporate decision tree feedback to guide LLMs in generating new features.
 This extends prompting methodologies into the domain of feature engineering.
 Despite these advancements, empirical analyses indicate that unconstrained row wise prompting and arbitrary feature ordering often induce violations of functional dependencies.
-Furthermore, standard univariate or correlation based metrics frequently fail to detect these constraint failures.
-This necessitates the development of strictly schema aware and constraint aware prompting and evaluation strategies \citep{xu2025llmsbadsynthetictable}.
+Furthermore, standard univariate or correlation-based metrics frequently fail to detect these constraint failures.
+This necessitates the development of strictly schema-aware and constraint-aware prompting and evaluation strategies \citep{xu2025llmsbadsynthetictable}.